Garden Advice

 So It can be helpful to know what to do if your oven catches fire.

 When the Christmas tree disposal time comes, many people are wondering if it’s safe to burn their tree in the fireplace.
 Absolutely not!
 Since you have been watering the tree the entire holiday in order to keep it as fresh as possible, it will not be dry enough to burn (even if it is – just don’t do it).
+Burning sap from fresh trees can stick to the inside of the chimney and potentially result in a chimney fire.

 On the other hand, if the Christmas tree is fully dry and seasoned, it’s not worth the burning.
 A burning Christmas tree is hard to control and will burn faster than you expect.
 Pine and fir trees also produce creosote (flammable gas) when burning, causing build-ups on chimney walls.
-For your safety instead of burning the Christmas tree, use a Christmas tree disposal service.

 Did you find this post helpful?
 Share your thoughts in the comments below!

-Image source: Shutterstock / 3523studio
+Image source: 3523studio / Shutterstock.com

 The only home improvement newsletter you will ever need!